MCV-2023-C1-Project/Team8/README.md

 ## Requirements

 We use standard Machine Learning / Computer Vision python packages.
-In case any of the packages are missing, we provide the some commands for quick installation:
+In case any of the packages are missing, we provide some commands for quick installation:

-- OpenCV / cv2: pip install opencv-python
+- OpenCV / cv2: $pip install opencv-python
-- TQDM: pip installl tqdm
+- Tqdm: $pip installl tqdm
+- Pickle: $pip install pickle5

 ## Running the code
 Since the code is in _.ipynb_ format, it is required to have _Jupyter Notebook_ or any other program/text editor that can run this kind of file.
 We recommend using Visual Studio Code with the _Jupyter_ extension.